 this is a better view of upper edge; rotary cutter moves within slits, inverted “teardrops” at the top serve as stops for the cutter, leaving an even, upper border intact, I tend to use rotary cutter moving from bottom up; this is not a hard and fast rule and may be adjusted to suit your preference

 follow cutting guides through slits across the piece; a sharp blade helps considerably; when finished with the first pass, move ruler along each cut line, and make a second pass with the cutter to eliminate any areas skipped on the first pass and thus uncut while applying even pressure on the ruler; this is quicker and neater than using scissors; in turn, release the strip and lift away from the ruler, move ruler one strip over ( I am right handed, so moving from right to left), repeat process across fabric width

 here I like to use a long curtain rod, broom handle, or anything else on hand and slip the slitted but partially intact tube onto it

 here is the above rod, perched with ends resting between my kitchen table and the opposing countertop.
-The black marking line indicates location of first border cut from right towards left, and cutting (with scissors) continues in same movement across the width of the fabric
+The black marking line indicates the location of the first border cut from right towards left, and cutting (with scissors) continues in the same movement across the width of the fabric

 the “yarn” superimposed on the ruler for an idea of the change in fabric width after pulling/stretching